 If you are over 25, emergency contraception pills are still free but you will need a prescription from your surgery or alternatively you can attend one of Bristol’s NHS Walk-in Centres.

-If you are considering starting the contraceptive pill you should see the GP or Jo Chambers (Nurse Practitioner) to discuss your options and ensure that the type of pill chosen is the safest and most appropriate for you to take.
+If you are considering starting the contraceptive pill you should see the GP or our Nurse Practitioners to discuss your options and ensure that the type of pill chosen is the safest and most appropriate for you to take.
 This will involve discussing your past medical history and that of your family.
 We will also need to weigh you, ask questions about your lifestyle and measure your blood pressure.

 We normally issue an initial prescription for 3 months supply of your contraceptive pill.
 If after 3 months, you are happy with the pill you are taking and have no concerns, you should book an appointment with the UWE practice nurse for a pill check.
 If there are no problems we will issue 6 months of your contraceptive pill and put it on repeat so that you can have a further prescription without being seen.
 After this you will need to have annual pill checks with the practice nurse.